kruvcraft21/GGIl2cpp/README.md

 ```

+I will also make some [snippets](/test/) of the code to make it easier to figure out how everything works.

 ## Memorizing Il2cpp Search Result

 `Memorizing Il2cpp Search Result` is a special simple system to speed up the module.
 It remembers the search results.